EndPointCorp/end-point-blog/2009/03/09/pgcontroldata.html.md

 LC_CTYPE:                             en_US.UTF-8
 ```

-I can't claim to speak with authority on all these data, but leave it as an exercise to the reader to determine the meaning of those that appear most captivating.
-One of pg_controldata's more interesting features is that it doesn't have to actually connect to anything; it reads everything from the disk.
-That means you can use it on databases in the middle of WAL recovery, even though you can't actually query the recovering database.
-The [check_postgres.pl](http://bucardo.org/check_postgres/) script uses this unique capability to make inferences about the health of a WAL replica, specifically by making sure checkpoints happen fairly regularly. pg_controldata requires only one argument, the data directory of the PostgreSQL instance you're interested in, and that only if you haven't already set the PGDATA environment variable.
+I can’t claim to speak with authority on all these data, but leave it as an exercise to the reader to determine the meaning of those that appear most captivating.
+One of pg_controldata’s more interesting features is that it doesn’t have to actually connect to anything; it reads everything from the disk.
+That means you can use it on databases in the middle of WAL recovery, even though you can’t actually query the recovering database.
+The [check_postgres.pl](https://bucardo.org/check_postgres/) script uses this unique capability to make inferences about the health of a WAL replica, specifically by making sure checkpoints happen fairly regularly. pg_controldata requires only one argument, the data directory of the PostgreSQL instance you’re interested in, and that only if you haven’t already set the PGDATA environment variable.